Michelle Goldberg: New York Times columnist

 The New York Times named Goldberg as an opinion columnist in September 2017.

 "We have entered a period of minority rule," Goldberg declared in her debut column, "Tyranny of the Minority," published September 25, 2017.
-Goldberg argued that the U.S. Constitution's bias toward small states in the Electoral College and U.S. Senate, along with the gerrymandering of U.S. House seats and other factors, gives the Republican Party a structural advantage in national elections, allowing it to win control of the federal government without winning the most votes nationwide.
+Goldberg argued that the U.S. Constitution's bias toward small states in the Electoral College and U.S. Senate, along with the gerrymandering of U.S. congressional districts and other factors, gives the Republican Party a structural advantage in national elections, allowing it to win control of the federal government without winning the most votes nationwide.
 "Twice in the last 17 years, Republicans have lost the popular vote but won the presidency, and it could happen again," she warned. "[President Donald] Trump's election has revealed many dark truths about this country.
-One of them is: We’re a lot less democratic than we might think."
+One of them is: We're a lot less democratic than we might think."
 Since then, many other political commentators have echoed Goldberg's critique.

-Goldberg takes a sanguine view on immigration, she feels that "America is tearing itself apart as an embittered white conservative minority clings to power, terrified at being swamped by a new multiracial polyglot majority."
+Goldberg takes a positive view of immigration, she feels that "America is tearing itself apart as an embittered white conservative minority clings to power, terrified at being swamped by a new multiracial polyglot majority."
 She contends, though, that "American voters can do to white nationalists what they fear most.
-Show them they’re being replaced."
+Show them they're being replaced."

-Goldberg was a strong critic of Donald Trump's presidency.
-In an October 17, 2020, column headlined "Trump’s Misogyny Might Finally Catch Up With Him", she wrote: "If Trump loses, it won’t be just because enough women recognize him as a deranged bigot, it will because he blighted too many of their lives."
+Goldberg was a strong critic of Donald Trump's first presidency.
+In an October 17, 2020, column headlined, "Trump's Misogyny Might Finally Catch Up With Him", she wrote, "If Trump loses, it won't be just because enough women recognize him as a deranged bigot, it will because he blighted too many of their lives."

+In July 2022, Goldberg argued that Joe Biden should not seek re-election, citing voters' concerns about his age, concluding: "Biden said, during the 2020 campaign, that he wanted to be a 'bridge' to a new generation of Democrats.
+Soon it will be time to cross it."
+In February 2023, she praised Biden's legislative accomplishments and for keeping campaign promises but reiterated her claim that he should not seek re-election: "The last time I wrote about Biden being too old, he was at a low moment in his presidency, with inflation soaring and his Build Back Better agenda stalled.
+Had he decided not to run for re-election then, it probably would have looked like an admission of failure.
+Now his political legacy seems more secure.
+He’ll cement it if he has the uncommon wisdom to know when the time has come for a valediction, not a relaunch."

 From 2018 to 2021, Goldberg appeared on the weekly podcast "The Argument," in which she and other columnists for the newspaper debated major national issues.
 Much of the ideological disagreement on the podcast arose between Goldberg and conservative columnist Ross Douthat, though in their final appearance together on the show in February 2021, each reflected on how the other's arguments had influenced them.